The AI for Trade Global Challenge

 “Country1” , “Country2”, “ProductCode”, “TradeFlow”, “Value”

-With countries in ISO 3-letter codes, 4 digit HS codes for products, and trade flow forecasts in USD.
+With countries in ISO 3-letter codes, products in 4 digit HS codes, and trade flows in USD.

 For example: